Mbed-TLS/mbedtls/SECURITY.md

 in question.
 (For example Mbed TLS alone won't guarantee that the messages will arrive without delay, as the TLS protocol doesn't guarantee that either.)

+**Warning!** Depending on network latency, the timing of messages might be enough to launch some timing attacks.
+Block ciphers do not yet achieve full protection against these.
+For details and workarounds see the [Block Ciphers](#block-ciphers) section.

 ### Local attacks

 The attacker is capable of running code on the same hardware as Mbed TLS, but